About The New York Pops

 Our Story

 Through its PopsEd music education programs, The New York Pops fulfills its dedication to lifelong learning and collaborates with public schools, community organizations, and senior centers throughout the five boroughs of New York City.
 PopsEd allows thousands of New Yorkers of all ages and backgrounds to participate in fully customizable residency programs that blend traditional education with pure fun.
-PopsEd makes music open to all and uses tools like composition, lyric writing, performance, and mentorship to foster learning and unbridled creativity.
-In doing so, these programs excite students and give them skills they can apply to all areas of their lives.
+These programs make music open to all and use tools like composition, lyric writing, performance, and mentorship to foster learning and unbridled creativity.
+In doing so, PopsEd excites students and gives them skills they can apply to all areas of their lives.

-The New York Pops is committed to serving all members of the community.
-Through its Kids in the Balcony and Kids in the Stadium programs, thousands of children and their parents have had an opportunity to see The New York Pops at Carnegie Hall and Forest Hills Stadium free of charge.
 Over the years, the orchestra has presented free concerts in city parks, community organizations, and senior centers; performed the National Anthem at sports venues; and toured throughout the world.
 Past media projects include the Macy’s 4th of July Fireworks Spectacular on NBC Television, a nationally syndicated radio series, and performances on PBS.
 The orchestra’s discography encompasses recordings of popular standards, theater and film scores, and music for the holidays.

 The New York Pops was founded by Ruth and Skitch Henderson in 1983 with a mission to create greater public awareness and appreciation of America’s rich musical heritage through presentation of concerts and education programs of the highest quality.
 The New York Pops is a non-profit organization supported solely through the generosity of individual donations, institutional grants, corporate sponsorships, and concert income.